 Acute kidney injury has been stratified according to severity in the table below.

-More information on AKI for health professionals can be found here.
+More information on AKI can be found here.

 Nephritis refers to inflammation within the kidney and vasculitis to inflammation within blood vessels - the latter can lead to serious kidney disease.
 Systemic Lupus Erythematosis (SLE, Lupus) can lead to both of these things.

 Nephrotic syndrome refers to a heavy leak of protein from the kidney combined with a low protein level in the blood and swelling in the body (usually the legs).

 These conditions are often detected in primary care or in an acute care setting.
 Symptoms can include red and painful eyes, rash, arthritis, headache, general tiredness, swelling, breathlessness, weight loss, decreased urine output.
 These symptoms are not specific to these conditions and therefore a medical opinion is essential.
 There is often associated raised blood pressure and abnormal blood tests and urine dipstick findings.
 If suspected these conditions require urgent referral to a nephrologist and diagnosis with specialised blood tests and a kidney biopsy.
 This can be done in the private sector.